Let Us Build a House Where All Are Welcome

 You can participate!

 Our upcoming Capital Campaign will raise $1.25 Million for construction of the new church and affordable housing.
-We expect this project will break ground in late fall of 2023.
+We expect this project will break ground in early 2024.